SteCodez/the-big-quiz-challenge/README.md

 ---
  #### Fonts
+* The font used throughout the app is Nova, its a simple font that adds a retro feel.
+I felt adding a secondary font was uncalled for as the site as a whole is not type heavy and the color scheme and layout of everything breaks the site up nicely enough to allow one font to look consistently well placed.

 #### Color Palette
 The color pallete I went with was black background with all blue buttons except for the button leading to the highscores page which is yellow, also the progress bar is a shade of green.
 The buttons also turn green or red based on the answer being correct or incorrect.